brobergp/MMM-newsfeedtouch/README.md

 This 'MMM-newsfeedtouch' module is based on the default `newsfeed ` module from MagicMirror2.
 This module displays news headlines based on an RSS feed and when the headline is clicked displays the description of the headline.

+Big Thanks to fewieden (https://github.com/fewieden) for the help with this!

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file: